 OF A CONCEPT

+The Oyster’s middle case (the central section of the case) is stamped and machined out of a solid block of 904L steel, 18 ct gold or platinum.
 It is extremely robust and forms the backbone to which all the other parts of the case are securely fitted.
 Certain Professional models feature a crown guard on the side – these shoulders are stamped as an integral part of the middle case.

 Crowned with success

-on the caseback, which was also screwed onto the case for the same reason, using specific Rolex tools.
-Over time, the fluting became a purely aesthetic element, a genuine Rolex signature feature.
-The fluting is today a mark of distinction that is only available on gold models.
+Originally, the fluting of the Oyster bezel had a functional purpose: it served to screw the bezel onto the case helping to ensure the waterproofness of the watch.
+It was therefore identical to the fluting on the caseback, which was also screwed onto the case for waterproofness, using specific Rolex tools.
+Over time, the fluting became an aesthetic element, a genuine Rolex signature feature.
+Today the fluted bezel is a mark of distinction, always in gold.